mdn/stumptown-content/project-docs/stumptown-writers-guide.md

 # `crossorigin`
 ```

+**Note: We should not use code format here or in the "Values" bit.
+Filed as https://github.com/mdn/stumptown-content/issues/198.**

 Prose immediately after this describes the attribute.

 Some attributes, such as the `crossorigin` attribute above, can take special enumerated values.
 For such attributes, the description should be followed by an H2 with the text "Values":